 PROTIP: In America, a departmental chair gets a nice office but no particular power.
 In Germany, they have utter rule over everything their influence touches.
 Don’t piss them off.

 When people pull the I-am-more-important-than-you card, which has happened often lately playing with biochem folks, I am quick to reply, “That may be, fellow staff member, but do you think you are the most important person at this University?”
 This usually gets met with a confused blink and declarations that they suppose that would be the Chancellor.
-Only once has a Nobel laureate declared that, indeed, he was the most important person on campus, which is a sure sign that he isn’t.
+Only once has an aspiring Nobel laureate declared that, indeed, he was the most important person on campus, which is a sure sign that he isn’t.

 The correct answer is that the most important person at UC Berkeley is Juan, the bartender at the Faculty Club.
 When protestations start, I ask them to consider that Juan has the pleasure of taking the time (and he does take his time) to make fine cocktails in a stately old bar filled with brilliant people, people untangling the knots of the universe and human condition at his tables.
 But more than that, he is UC Berkeley staff, not a food service contractor.
 He, too, is Professor Egopants’ colleague.
 He is a bartender with the same benefits as a full professor.
 This generally causes people to consider their place in the world and the importance of their role in it.
 If said researcher is still up for it, I then invite them to join me for a joyous, but humble, drink from Juan as we discuss their work.